 Rice and lentil dishes are popular on South Indian lunch and dinner menus.
 Rice is special in South Indian cuisine, and lentils are popular.
 Ragi, or finger millet, is a staple food in Karnataka.

-Here is a list of popular and easy South Indian Breakfast and Lunch/Dinner menu Items.
+Here is a list of popular and easy South Indian Breakfast, lunch, and/Dinner menu Items.
 I have also compiled a few related items.

 1. South Indian Idli

-Idli is a snack or tiffin recipe.
-You can make it for breakfast, lunch, or dinner.
+Idli is a snack or tiffin recipe that can be made for breakfast, lunch, or dinner.
 The batter is a mixture of rice and dal (urad dal).
 Before making this item, the batter is fermented for 8 - 10 hours.
-Fermentation is an important method for getting perfectly soft and fluffy idli.
+Fermentation is an important method for getting perfectly soft and fluffy idlis.

 2. Rava Idli/ Semolina Idli